-Riot will only speak in generalities.
-"Vanguard blocks drivers with known security vulnerabilities (usually privilege escalation via arbitrary memory writes) that allow cheat developers to load their cheats into the kernel without approval from Microsoft," wrote Valorant anti-cheat lead Paul Chamberlain in a recent Reddit post.
+For example, Vanguard wouldn't let me run a program called Core Temp, which reads and displays the temperature of each CPU core.
+Why?
+Riot would only speak in generalities.
+"Vanguard blocks drivers with known security vulnerabilities (usually privilege escalation via arbitrary memory writes) that allow cheat developers to load their cheats into the kernel without approval from Microsoft," wrote Valorant anti-cheat lead Paul Chamberlain in a Reddit post.

 Can Vanguard really overheat PCs?

-In all likelihood, you don't have to worry about this, because most people do not have PCs which will dramatically overheat unless they are running temperature monitoring/fan control software or underclocking their GPU.
+In all likelihood, you don't have to worry about this, because Vanguard now blocks fewer programs, and because most people do not have PCs which will dramatically overheat unless they are running temperature monitoring/fan control software or underclocking their GPU.
 If you do have a tenuous cooling situation and rely on Windows software to keep your PC from melting, check and make sure that Vanguard hasn't blocked that software the first time you reboot after installing it.